tucats/ego/README.md

 ## Preferences

 `Ego` allows the preferences that control the behavior of the program to be set from within the language (using the `profile` package) or using the Ego command line `profile` subcommand.
-These preferences can be used to control the behavior of the Ego c ommand-line interface, and are also used by the other subcommands that run unit tests, the REST server, etc.
+These preferences can be used to control the behavior of the Ego command-line interface, and are also used by the other subcommands that run unit tests, the REST server, etc.

 The preferences are stored in ~/.ego/ego.json which is a JSON file that contains all the active profiles and their defaults.
 You can use the `ego config` command to view